 The Big-Five studios had vast studios with elaborate sets.
 They owned their own exhibiting theatres, as well as production and distribution facilities.
 They also built luxurious picture palaces that were designed for orchestras to play music to accompany projected films.
 Sound appeared in films the first time n 1923, but only in 1927, when The Jazz Singer came out and was a huge success, did the industry really take up the ‘talkies’.

-There was also a broad array of genre, the most popular being melodrama, western, gangster movies, historical stravaganza and horror.
+There was also a broad array of genre, the most popular being melodrama, western, gangster movies, historical extravaganza and horror.

 Here’s when stardom was born.
 Actors became hugely popular.
-They were young, beautiful, rich, successful and every young person wanted to be like them.
-And it didn’t seem that impossible, since most of these actors were very much like the viewers watching those films.
-Stories and characters took up looks and behaviour from real life and then popularise them and propagate them to a wide audience that would try to repeat those behaviour and looks, so that widely different people ended up aiming for the same goals.
+They were young, beautiful, rich, successful, and every young person wanted to be like them.
+And it didn’t seem that impossible since most of these actors were very much like the viewers watching those films.
+Stories and characters took up looks and behaviour from real life and then popularised them and propagated them to a wide audience.
+Especially young people would then try to repeat that behaviour and looks so that widely different people ended up aiming for the same goals.
 Films were creating a beautiful dream that everyone wanted to share and achieve.

 FilmSite – The History of Film The 1920s – The Pre-Talkies and the Silent Era